Y Beibl cyssegr-lan

+Y Beibl cyssegr-lan sef Yr Hen Destament, a'r Newydd (literally, "The Holy Bible which is The Old Testament, and the New") was the first complete translated version of the Bible to appear in Welsh, and the first in any modern Celtic language.
+It was published in 1588, and the translator was William Morgan.

 Background

-It took some years for the translation to be completed in printed form between the Act of Parliament of 1563 and its publication in 1588.
+An Act of Parliament was passed in 1563, for the translation of the Bible into the Welsh language.
+However, it took some years for the translation to be completed in printed form, leading to its publication in 1588.
 Morgan was a Cambridge graduate and later became bishop of Llandaff and St Asaph.
 He based his translation on the Hebrew and Greek original Bibles, consulting also the English Bishops' and Geneva versions.
 Y Beibl cyssegr-lan included original translations as well as adaptations of Salesbury's New Testament.
-In addition to its historical significance, the translation also allowed a highly monoglot Welsh population to read and hear the Bible in their own language for the first time.
+In addition to allowing the Welsh population to read the Bible in their own language, the translation established the literary form of the Welsh language and was highly influential on the development of Welsh literature.

-1630 version
+1620 version

-The 1630 edition of Y Beibl Cyssegr-lan, sef yr Hen Destament a'r Newydd was largely identical to previous printed editions, apart from its size.
-The 1630 version is known as the first family or everyday Bible in the Welsh language.
+The 1620 edition of Y Beibl Cyssegr-lan, sef yr Hen Destament a'r Newydd was largely identical to previous printed editions, apart from its size.
+The 1620 version is known as the first family or everyday Bible in the Welsh language.
 Bishop Richard Parry of St Asaph was initially considered its main contributor, modifying William Morgan's 1588 translation of the Bible; he himself did not recognize any other contributing partners.
 However, evidence shows that his brother-in-law, scholar Dr John Davies, reformed and standardized most of Morgan's 1588 translation.